GoThereGit/EvaHan/README.md

 ## Previous Tasks

--   EvaHan2022
+-   EvaHan 2022

-The first bakeoff of ancient Chinese automatic processing, was successfully held in Marseille, France, in 2022, with a focus on automatic word segmentation and part-of-speech tagging of ancient Chinese.
+The First Bake-off of ancient Chinese automatic processing was successfully held in Marseille, France, in 2022, with a focus on automatic word segmentation and part-of-speech tagging of ancient Chinese.

--   EvaHan2023
+-   EvaHan 2023

-The second bakeoff of ancient Chinese automatic processing, was successfully held in Macau, China, in 2023, with a focus on machine translation of ancient Chinese.
+The Second Bake-off of ancient Chinese automatic processing was successfully held in Macau, China, in 2023, with a focus on machine translation of ancient Chinese.

--   EvaHan2024
+-   EvaHan 2024

-The third bakeoff of ancient Chinese automatic processing, was held in Turin, Italy, in 2024, with a focus on automatic sentence segmentation and punctuation of ancient Chinese.
+The Third Bake-off of ancient Chinese automatic processing was held in Turin, Italy, in 2024, with a focus on automatic sentence segmentation and punctuation of ancient Chinese.

--   EvaHan2025
+-   EvaHan 2025

-The fourth bakeoff of ancient Chinese automatic processing， was held in New Mexico, USA,in 2025, with a focus on named entity recognition in ancient Chinese.
+The Fourth Bake-off of ancient Chinese automatic processing was held in New Mexico, USA, in 2025, with a focus on named entity recognition in ancient Chinese.

 ## Important Dates for EvaHan 2026